What's new in version 1910 of Configuration Manager current branch

 For more information, see Task sequence variables - SetupCompletePause.

 You now have more granular controls over synchronization of third-party updates catalogs.
 Starting in Configuration Manager version 1910, you can configure the synchronization schedule for each catalog independently.
 When you use catalogs that include categorized updates, you can configure synchronization to include only specific categories of updates to avoid synchronizing the entire catalog.
 With categorized catalogs, when you're confident you'll deploy a category, you can configure it to automatically download and publish to Windows Server Update Services (WSUS).

 Use Delivery Optimization for all Windows updates

 Previously, you could use Delivery Optimization only for express updates.
 With Configuration Manager version 1910, it's now possible to use Delivery Optimization for the distribution of all Windows Update content for clients running Windows 10 version 1709 or later.

 Additional software update filter for ADRs

-You can now use Deployed as an update filter for your automatic deployment rules.
-This filter helps identify new updates that may need to be deployed to your pilot or test collections.
+You can now use Deployed as an update filter for your automatic deployment rules (ADRs).
+This filter helps identify new updates that might need to be deployed to your pilot or test collections.